oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-35-suppression-object.md

 - `"inSource"`: The result is suppressed by a syntactic construct offered by the programming language.

-    EXAMPLE: The `SuppressMessage` attribute in the .NET Framework.
+    EXAMPLE 1: The `SuppressMessage` attribute in the .NET Framework.

 - `"external"`: The result is suppressed in an external, persistent store.

-    EXAMPLE: A database containing historical information about the results from analysis tools.
+    EXAMPLE 1: A database containing historical information about the results from analysis tools.
 Such a store might offer the ability to mark a result as "suppressed," meaning that if the result is encountered again, it is to be ignored.

 ### status property